 9. PASSPORTS, VISAS AND HEALTH REQUIREMENTS

 It is your responsibility to check and fulfil passport, visa, health and immigration requirements before departure.
 We can only provide general information about this.
 You must check requirements for your own specific circumstances with the relevant Embassies and/or Consulates.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation, or you fail to comply with all applicable health requirements or indeed if you have not checked prior to travel.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.
-Please refer to the Essential Holiday Information (immediately after section 34) for more information.
+Please refer to the Essential Holiday Information at the bottom of these Booking Conditions for more information.

 There are varying types of flights that we may book as part of your Arrangements i.e. Charter, No Frills, Full Published and Consolidated.

 We are required to bring to your attention the existence of a “United Kingdom safety list” which contains details of air carriers that are subject to an operating ban with the United Kingdom.
 The Community list is available for inspection at https://www.caa.co.uk/Commercial-industry/Airlines/Licensing/Requirements-and-guidance/Third-Country-Operator-Certificates/

 Please note: the carrier reserves the right to refuse carriage to any person who has acquired a ticket in violation of applicable law or carriers’ tariffs, rules or regulations.
 Right of refusal may now be granted to Airlines under new and stringent anti-terrorism laws.